MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite/ns-dwrite-dwrite_shaping_text_properties.md

 Type: <b>UINT16</b>

-Indicates that the glyph is shaped alone.
+Indicates that the character is shaped independently from the others (usually set for the space character).

 ### -field reserved1

+Reserved for use by shaping engine.

 ### -field canBreakShapingAfter

+Glyph shaping can be safely cut after this point without affecting shaping before or after it.
+Otherwise, splitting a call to GetGlyphs would cause a reflow of glyph advances and shapes.

 ### -field reserved

+Reserved for use by shaping engine.

 Type: <b>UINT16</b>